 Resident Connections staff identify residents who are at risk of losing their home, then intervene, mediate, and support positive changes to prevent eviction.
 Staff help residents increase their stability by connecting them to community resources such as mental health or chemical dependency treatment, job training, after-school programs and budgeting classes.

 Resident Connections also encourages residents to take a leadership role in the property and the greater community.
 Residents give back to their community by: serving on Aeon’s Board of Directors; facilitating monthly resident property meetings; and planning community-building activities such as movie nights, cooking classes, barbecues, and sober support groups.
 More than 200 residents volunteer annually — contributing more than 3,000 hours total of volunteer service.

 Several Aeon properties have Resident Planning Committees, Resident Councils, or floor captains, and several residents participate in the National Leadership Development Training (through NeighborWorks’ Community Leadership Institute) each year.

 In several properties, Aeon partners with social service providers to identify barriers that prevent individuals from maintaining successful residency and offer added support:

 - YouthLink provides the formerly homeless youth at Archdale and St. Barnabas Apartments with case management to help youth establish goals and learn independent living skills.

-- Simpson Housing Services and RESOURCE Chemical and Mental Health to provide support services to formerly homeless residents of the Continental Hotel, Lamoreaux, and Lamoreaux Expansion.
+- Simpson Housing Services and RESOURCE Chemical and Mental Health provide support services to formerly homeless residents of the Continental Hotel and the Lamoreaux.

 - RS Eden provides support services to formerly homeless individuals in recovery at Alliance Apartments.